Improve Your Short Game With A Worst Ball Drill | Flagstick.com

 To help this process there are games you can play to make our practice more interesting while seeking improvement.

-Kevin Robson, a reader and guest columnist, recently asked on Twitter about best games for practicing in and around the green (within 50 yards) and this was my contribution.
+Kevin Robson, a reader and guest columnist, asked last year on Twitter about best games for practicing in and around the green (within 50 yards) and this was my contribution.

 Short Game Worst Ball